Shyam Sunder Sharma

 Shyam Sunder Sharma is an Indian politician and a member of the 16th Legislative Assembly of India.
-He represents the Mant constituency of Uttar Pradesh and is a member of the Bahujan Samaj Party political party.
+He represented the Mant constituency of Uttar Pradesh and is a member of the Bahujan Samaj Party political party.

 Early life and education

 Shyam Sunder Sharma was born in the Mathura district.
 He attended Dr. Bhimrao Ambedkar University and attained a Master of Arts degree.

 Political career

 Shyam Sunder Sharma has been a MLA for eight straight terms.
 He represented the Mant constituency and is a member of the All India Trinamool Congress political party.
 Sharma has been a member of Akhil Bhartiya Loktantrik Congress, All India Indira Congress (Tiwari) and Indian National Congress political parties in the past.

 On 4 January 2016, Sharma, his son, and seven others were charged with forgery and fraud.
 The group stole at least Rs26.0 million.